 “It makes the F-Type experience more accessible than ever.”

 The exhaust manifold, Jaguar explains, is part of the cylinder-head casting, which in turn contains ducts for coolant flow to reduce warm-up time.
-The engine is fed by a twin-scroll turbocharger (with ceramic ball-bearings) whose turbine responds very quickly to deliver boost pressure almost instantly – result: turbo lag is said to be almost non-existent.
+The engine is fed by a twin-scroll turbocharger (it has ceramic ball-bearings) whose turbine responds very quickly to deliver boost pressure almost instantly – result: almost no turbo lag.

 All Ingenium engines have been designed and developed in-house and are assembled at Jaguar Land Rover’s R17-billion (Apl 2017) engine plant alongside the 147kW and 184kW four-cylinder petrol engines and the 110, 120, 132 and 177kW four-cylinder diesels.